 - If the lease depends on certain conditions being fulfilled, it is important that you demand that your obligation to the realtor be binding only if those conditions are met and that you pay the realtor’s fee only after the conditions have been met in a timely fashion and the term of the lease has begun.

-- Inspecting the property and its surroundings:
+Inspecting the property and its surroundings:

-We recommend the lease includes the following:
+We recommend the lease include the following:

 - The term of the lease as well as an option to extend or renew it.
-It is important to make sure that the option is solely in your hands, rather than jointly or solely in the lessor’s hands, otherwise it’s pointless.
+The option should be solely in your hands, rather than jointly or solely in the lessor’s hands, or else it’s pointless.

-- When the term of the lease begins and the tenant receives the keys, the parties should sign a memorandum in which the tenant states the flaws and/or damage to the property that the lessor is obligated to repair.
+- When the term of the lease begins and the tenant receives the keys, the parties should sign a memorandum in which the tenant states the flaws and damage to the property that the lessor is obligated to repair.

 - Lease guarantee: It is necessary to come to an agreement on the nature of the guarantee the tenant must provide.
-In most cases, this involves a deposit or bank guarantee equal to three months’ rent, or, alternately, a promissory note equal to six month’s rent.
+In most cases, this involves a deposit or bank guarantee equal to three months’ rent, or, alternately, a promissory note equal to six months’ rent.
 It is necessary to make it clear in the lease that the lessor may use the guarantee only if the tenant has breached the lease and the lessor has informed the tenant of this in writing and has also provided a window of a few days to redress the breach.
-It is important to note that the demand for a guarantee is negotiable between the parties and it is important to clarify the terms up front.
+Note that the demand for a guarantee is negotiable between the parties and it is important to clarify the terms up front.

-- Insurance: It is important to make sure the lessor has purchased a structure insurance policy.
+- Insurance: Make sure the lessor has purchased a structure insurance policy.
 It is customary for the tenant to purchase a third party and house contents insurance policy.
 We recommend checking the cost of purchasing such a policy.